AltusConsulting/sparkbot-appd-botkit/README.md

-# Cisco Spark Notification Bot for AppDynamics Using BotKit
+# Webex Teams Notification Bot for AppDynamics Using BotKit

-Inspired by [BotKit samples for Cisco Spark](https://github.com/CiscoDevNet/botkit-ciscospark-samples) by Stève Sfartz <mailto:stsfartz@cisco.com>
+Inspired by [BotKit samples for Webex Teams](https://github.com/CiscoDevNet/botkit-webex-samples) by Stève Sfartz <mailto:stsfartz@cisco.com>

 ## Instructions for deployment

 Either if you deploy locally or to Heroku, you'll need to perform these two tasks first:

-1. Create a Bot Account from the ['Spark for developers' bot creation page](https://developer.ciscospark.com/add-bot.html), and copy your bot's access token.
+1. Create a Bot Account from the ['Webex for developers' bot creation page](https://developer.webex.com/add-bot.html), and copy your bot's access token.

 1. Create an AppDynamics account if you don't already have one and copy your AppD account name (TIP: for SaaS deployments, the account name is what comes before "saas.appdynamics.com" in the URL).

 ## Heroku deployment

 Click below to quickly deploy the bot to Heroku.
 You will need the following information:
-* Your Spark token
+* Your Bot token
 * Your AppDynamics account name
 * Your public URL (for a Heroku deployment this would be `https://{app-name}.herokuapp.com`, where `{app-name}` is the name you chose for your Heroku app).